yym68686/ChatGPT-Telegram-Bot/README.md

 - How to develop a plugin?

-All the code related to plugins is in the git submodule ModelMerge within this repository.
-ModelMerge is an independent repository that I developed to handle API requests, conversation history management, and other functions.
-When you clone this repository using the `--recurse-submodules` parameter with git clone, ModelMerge will be automatically downloaded to your local machine.
-All the plugin code in this repository is located at the relative path `ModelMerge/src/ModelMerge/plugins`.
+All the code related to plugins is in the git submodule aient within this repository. aient is an independent repository that I developed to handle API requests, conversation history management, and other functions.
+When you clone this repository using the `--recurse-submodules` parameter with git clone, aient will be automatically downloaded to your local machine.
+All the plugin code in this repository is located at the relative path `aient/src/aient/plugins`.
 You can add your own plugin code in this directory.
 The plugin development process is as follows:

-1. Create a new Python file in the `ModelMerge/src/ModelMerge/plugins` directory, for example, `myplugin.py`.
+1. Create a new Python file in the `aient/src/aient/plugins` directory, for example, `myplugin.py`.
 Register the plugin by adding the `@register_tool()` decorator above your function.
 Import `register_tool` via `from .registry import register_tool`.

 2. Add translations for the plugin name in various languages in the utils/i18n.py file.